Philip Banks (The Fresh Prince of Bel-Air): Story

 In the pilot episode, "The Fresh Prince Project", Phil is initially happy to see Will, but dislikes his attire and use of slang.
 Phil is embarrassed by Will's uncouth behavior at a dinner with Phil's colleagues, and has a talk with Will afterwards.
 Will says that Phil does not know how life is on the streets, but Phil objects, telling him that he started his career on the streets of Baltimore.
 He references Will saying at the beginning of the episode that Malcolm X was his hero, complimenting his Malcolm X poster and saying he heard him speak.

 Uncle Phil bails Will and Carlton out of jams on several occasions.
 In the episode, "Mistaken Identity", when Will and Carlton are arrested on suspicion of stealing a car that they had actually been paid by one of Philip’s law firm’s senior partners to drive from Bel-Air to Palm Springs, Phil berates the officers on duty for immediately writing the two off as criminals instead of going through the proper procedures, noting that they had not contacted him despite Will and Carlton being minors and Phil being both their legal guardian and their attorney.
 After their release, Will and Carlton argue about racial profiling, with Carlton insisting that the justice system is not flawed, but Phil recounts a similar personal experience.
 Later in the season, in the episode, "Banks Shot", Will steals the car keys to go to a pool hall, and winds up losing his money and the car to a hustler.
 Phil goes to rescue him, at first acting like he has never played pool before and letting the hustlers win, but then playing again with his signature cue named Lucille for $100 a ball, winning $900 and the car back.

-A particularly poignant moment with the character is seen in the season four episode, "Papa's Got a Brand New Excuse", in which Phil offers Will compassion and a literal shoulder to cry on after Will's father visits and then leaves without Will, breaking a promise to take his son on a cross-country trip.
+A particularly poignant moment with the character is seen in the season four episode, "Papa's Got a Brand New Excuse", in which Phil offers Will compassion and a literal shoulder to cry on after Will's father, Lou (portrayed by Ben Vereen), visits and then leaves without Will, breaking a promise to take his son on a cross-country trip.
 The episode aimed to show Phil at "the height of his protective fatherly tendencies".